Marie Stopes: The Marie Stopes International organisation

-The clinics continued to operate after Stopes' death, but by the early 1970s they were in financial difficulties and in 1975 they went into voluntary receivership.
+The clinics continued to operate after Stopes's death, but by the early 1970s they were in financial difficulties and in 1975 they went into voluntary receivership.
 Marie Stopes International was established a year later as an international non-governmental organisation (NGO) working on sexual and reproductive health.
 The global partnership took over responsibility for the main clinic, and in 1978 it began its work overseas in New Delhi, India.
 Since then the organisation has grown steadily; today it works in 37 countries (2019), has 452 clinics and has offices in London, Brussels, Melbourne and in the US.

-Due to Stopes' beliefs on eugenics, in 2020 the organisation changed its name to "MSI Reproductive Choices" with no other changes.
+Due to Stopes's beliefs on eugenics, in 2020 the organisation changed its name to "MSI Reproductive Choices" with no other changes.
 Simon Cooke, Chief Executive of MSI Reproductive Choices, said:

 Marie Stopes was a pioneer of family planning; however, she was also a supporter of the eugenics movement and expressed many opinions which are in stark contrast to MSI’s core values and principles.
 The name of the organisation has been a topic of discussion for many years and the events of 2020 have reaffirmed that changing our name now is the right decision.